rocky-linux/documentation/docs/guides/dns/unbound_recursive_dns.md

 %
 ## Conclusion

 Most people use their home router's DNS resolver or public DNS resolvers run by ISPs and tech companies.
-In homelab and large networks it is a norm to run a network-wide resolver to reduce latency and network load by caching DNS requests for commonly-requested websites such as Google.
+In home lab and large networks it is a norm to run a network-wide resolver to reduce latency and network load by caching DNS requests for commonly-requested websites such as Google.
 A network-wide resolver also enables intranet services such as SharePoint and Active Directory.

 Unbound is one of many open source tools that make resolving DNS possible.
 Congratulations, you have your very own DNS resolver!
 Cheers!